petraratkai/ISSIE_DrawBlock/src/Renderer/DrawBlock/Notes.md

-Created genAPortOffsets which generates a list of offsets depending on the edge helper function centreOffset to calculate a vector offset from the centre depending on the edge ports are located
+Created genAPortOffsets which generates a list of offsets depending on the edge helper function centreOffset to calculate a vector offset from the centre depending on the edge ports are located Inserted helper functions into APortOffsetsMap to reduce the number of parameters

+Added helper function getCentre to get the centre of a symbol with the symbol width and height